 Obesity/ Weight Loss

 Obesity is a medical condition in which excess body fat has accumulated to the extent that it may have an adverse effect on health, leading to reduced life expectancy and/or increased health problems.
+Obese people are unable to achieve weight loss.
 It is a leading cause of preventable death worldwide.
 Obesity is a growing concern in both Australia and in Perth with the number of obese people increasing each year.

 Body mass index (BMI), a measurement which compares weight and height, defines people as overweight (pre-obese) if their BMI is between 25 and 30, and obese when it is greater than 30.
 Obesity may also be defined as a total body fat percentage of > 25% in men and > 35% in women.

 - Poor diet: high in sugar, refined carbohydrates, unhealthy fats, junk food etc.

 - Metabolic and endocrine disorders e.g. hypothyroidism, Cushing’s syndrome

 - Binge-eating disorder

 - Insufficient sleep

 - Type 2 diabetes

 TREATMENT STRATEGY FOR OBESITY